apioo/fusio-docs/docs/concepts/business_logic.md

 Fusio is designed to help you write framework independent code.
 That means that all services which you develop are complete free of Fusio specific code so you can simply reuse those components in another context.

-## Library
+## PHP Class

 The simplest solution is to move business logic into a separate PHP class.
 This class can be autoloaded through composer.
-You can place this class either directly into the `src/` folder or develop a custom PHP package and require this package through composer.
+You can place this class either directly into the `src/Service` folder or develop a custom PHP package and require this package through composer.

 In general a library should work with a specific connection.
 The following example shows a simple custom logger implementation which you could use in different actions.